World Federation of Trade Unions: Rise

+The British Trades Union Congress (TUC) organized a World Trade Union Conference at County Hall, London from February 6-17, 1945.
+It was attended by 204 delegates from 53 national and international worker organizations, the majority of which with were trade union centers in the countries of the anti-Hitler coalition.
+Discussions in the conference, which was chaired jointly by the TUC, American Congress of Industrial Organizations (CIO) and Soviet All-Union Central Council of Trade Unions (AUCCTU), revolved around the future of the international labor movement, especially regarding what to do with the International Federation of Trade Unions (IFTU) after World War II.
+A resolution was adopted to convene another global conference in Paris to create an international labor federation to be called the World Federation of Trade Unions (WFTU).

+Notably, the American Federation of Labor (AFL) boycotted both conferences.
+The AFL, led by vehemently anticommunist individuals, did not want to associate with Soviet trade unions.
+It was also not willing to join forces with the CIO, which broke away from the AFL in 1935 and was accused of weakening the labor movement in the US.

-Its mission was to bring together trade unions across the world in a single international organization, much like the United Nations.
+The WFTU's mission was to bring together trade unions across the world in a single international organization.
+When created, the WFTU represented the first time since 1919 that the division at international level between communist and non-communist labor movements had formally been bridged.
 After a number of Western trade unions left it in 1949, as a result of disputes over support for the Marshall Plan, to form the International Confederation of Free Trade Unions (ICFTU), the WFTU was made up primarily of unions affiliated with or allegedly sympathetic to communist parties.
 In the context of the Cold War, the WFTU was often portrayed in the West as a Soviet front organization.
 A number of those unions, including those from Yugoslavia and China, left later when their governments had ideological differences with the Soviet Union.

+In 1952, the WFTU organised a speaking tour of the Caribbean for communist activists Billy Strachan and Ferdinand Smith.